cakephp/docs/en/core-libraries/behaviors/timestamp.rst

 The timestamp behavior allows your table objects to update one or more timestamp on each model event.
 This is primarily used to populate data into ``created`` and ``updated`` fields.
-With some additional configuration, you can update any timestamp/datetime column on any event the table publishes.
+However, with some additional configuration, you can update any timestamp/datetime column on any event a table publishes.

 Basic usage
 ===========